siavashk/docker-tutorial/README.md

 The idea of a video consisting as a series of `scenes` is paramount to the way absorb videos as humans and our data model should reflect this.
 Knowing this, a more prudent approach is not to run the model on the entire video, but to run it on individual scenes.
 We can do this using the [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) framework.
 At this point we can aggregate the information for the type and location of objects in a given scene accordingly.
 For example, we can extract the start and end location of moving objects (e.g., people) for a given scene.

 The code is woefully under-tested.
 More tests need to be added for coverage.
-For unit-testing the database, I need to perform mocking, this can be added with more time.
+For unit-testing the database and the end-point, I need to perform mocking, this can be added with more time.

 Ideally tests should be run automatically on `Travis` following each repo push.